BrokenShell/Fortuna/docs/api.md

 | `back_triangular(size, *, count=None)` | Toward the back, using the larger of two uniform indexes. |

-Exact seeded sequences for Fortuna/Storm-owned bounded integer algorithms and the bounded-only triangular profiles are stable throughout the Fortuna 6 line.
+Exact seeded sequences for Fortuna/Storm-owned bounded integer algorithms and the bounded triangular profiles are stable throughout the Fortuna 6 line.
-Other floating-point transforms—including custom triangular, Pareto, and von Mises transforms—and distributions built on them are deterministic within one platform and toolchain build, but their exact seeded sequences are not a cross-platform contract.
+Other floating-point transforms—including custom triangular, Pareto, and von Mises transforms—and distributions built on them are deterministic within one platform and toolchain build.
+Their exact seeded sequences are platform-and-toolchain-specific.

 ## Collection helpers